Family Food on the Table

 • About

-• Newsletter
+• Subscribe

-Winter squash and peas
+Winter Squash and Peas

 This post may contain affiliate links.
-As an Amazon Associate I earn from qualifying purchases.
-Please read my disclosure policy
+See my

 Winter squash and peas is a creamy mash of roasted butternut squash topped with buttery peas for a super flavorful combination!
 A great fall and winter veggie side dish.